elado/isotope/README.md

 * SEO and accessibility - HTML code isn't in the source of the page but being rendered after load

+### So...

 In these two approaches, the developer needs to choose according to the task and the project requirements, or, worse, maintaining two templates, ERB and EJS.

+Each approach is written in a totally different way, and switching between the approaches means a lot of work.

 ## Introducing: Isotope - Ruby Hybrid Template Engine for Client Side and Server Side